amanrai31/JavaAndDsa/02DSA/Concepts/01timeComplexity.md

 2. Input Space - Memory for input data
 - Space Complexity = Auxiliary Space + Input Space

-Suppose you have 2 variable a & b, these will be input space & you storing `c = a+b` for some reason then c will be Auxiliary space..
+Suppose you have 2 variable a & b, these will be input space & you storing `c = a+b` for some reason then c will be Auxiliary space.

 **NOTE :** Never manipulate the original input data to save space.
 Very bad practice.